Wednesday 7 December 2016, 12-2pm

 This event seeks to address this problem using a speed-dating format, to enable researchers with complementary interests and research problems to find each other efficiently and identify whether a collaboration is feasible.
 It is aimed especially at MSc students in the School of Informatics who are seeking a dissertation topic, and at humanities researchers who have ideas for digital projects but who need help with the data analysis and other computational aspects.
 Participants from all levels across Informatics and CAHSS are welcome, however, including students who are interested in paid RA work, and those who do not necessarily have a project in mind but would just like to come and get some ideas while listening to others scope out potential collaborators.

-Participants will be asked to fill out a brief profile beforehand, describing their research interests and expertise, and will then be matched with one or more potential collaborators, and given time to speak together, as well as to other attendees.
+Participants will need to fill out a brief profile, describing their research interests and expertise, and will then be matched with one or more potential collaborators, and given time to speak together, as well as to other attendees.
 There will be follow-on resources available, including the chance to apply for seed funding for potential projects.

 Date: Wednesday 7 December 2016